Myanmar seizes boat carrying 173 Rohingya Muslims: military spokesman

 “If we had such information, we would have stopped them,” he said by phone.

-More than 90 Rohingya including 23 children found on a beach in the Irrawaddy delta region after boarding a boat from Rakhine appeared in a Myanmar court on Dec.
+More than 90 Rohingya, including 23 children found on a beach in the Irrawaddy delta region after boarding a boat from Rakhine, appeared in a Myanmar court on Dec.
 11 to face charges of traveling illegally.

 Hundreds have been imprisoned in jails and youth detention centers across the country.